Cosmian/cosmian_vm/README.md

 ## Provide secrets

-You can also provide a secret file to an application running inside the `cosmian_vm`.
+You can also provide a secret file to an application running inside the Cosmian VM.

 Prio to send the secrets, you should have configured the  `app` section in the `agent.conf` as follow: